 As soon as your game is uploaded to Steam, you will be able to request Beta keys.
 This key will allow influencers to download your game and play it, just like retail keys for any Steam product.

-This requires a lot of hard work.
-You must have the right pitching strategy.
-First, define your key messages, then pull the messaging from all rival games from the last 3-5 years.
-Do the same for direct competitors and the games you want to be compared with, and your target audience, too.
-Ideally, you should sort this out in a spreadsheet.
+Pitching requires the right strategy, hard work, and endurance.
+First, define your key messages and then pull the messaging from rival games released in the last three to five years.
+Do the same for direct competitors and the games you want to be compared with and your target audience.

 This is absolutely essential for communication with YouTube or/and Twitch creators, as you will want to contact as many relevant influencers for your game as possible.
 Otherwise, not only do you waste time, but you also may end up being ignored by some influencers because your pitch was not suited for their audience.